The Campaign is organised by a committee. Your current committee members are (email them using their <position>@leedscyclingcampaign.co.uk):

 David is a student from Sheffield orginally making Leeds seem nice and flat in comparison.
 A lazy person, he cycles as he finds it the easiest option to get around (much faster than driving and the bus!) and also dirt cheap.
 He wants the benefits of cycling (better physical/mental health, decongestion, economic, environmental) available for everyone through the expansion of dedicated segregated cycling infrastructure

 Tony has been cycling around Leeds for work, leisure and general utility purposes for at least 20 years.
 He’s glad the number of cyclists is increasing but dismayed at the lack of decent provision for them.
 Having also cycled in various parts of Europe, especially the Netherlands, he knows how much better things could be.

 Jonathan has been an active commuter cyclist for around 7 years.
 Although there has been some big cycling infrastructure improvements in recent years especially after the legacy of the Tour de France he firmly believes there is a lot more to do to get us to the same level as some of our European friends.
 Nobody should be afraid to go out on the roads on their bike but unfortunately many people still are.

 Sav Szymura (twitter) - publicity (publicity)

-Sav’s adventure with cycling begun at the age of six when he realised that his father is no longer holding the bike and ended up on the grass verge of a school playground.
+Sav’s adventure with cycling began at the age of six when he realised that his father was no longer holding the bike and ended up on the grass verge of a school playground.
 He’s been a cycle commuter for the past couple of years but has also shyly dipped his toe in touring and enjoys longer rides on weekends.
 Most of his cycling is done for utility and transportation.
 His mantra is “safe, segregated, and high quality infrastructure”.
-By day Sav works in digital marketing agency.
+By day Sav works in a digital marketing agency.